Sheraff/queue/README.md

 - Flexible job and pipe registration system.

 ### Job
-The [`Job`](src/lib/job.ts) class represents a unit of work within the queue system.
-Each job has a unique identifier and a set of triggers that can initiate its execution.
-Jobs can be configured with retry strategies, timeouts, and other execution parameters.
-The `Job` class also provides methods for interacting with the queue, such as scheduling future tasks or waiting for the completion of other jobs.
+The [`Job`](src/lib/job.ts) class represents a workflow / task within the queue system.
+Each job has a unique identifier and a set of triggers that can initiate its execution (including explicitly calling it from application code).
+Jobs can be configured with various orchestration settings (timeout, debounce, rate-limit, ...).
+Within a job, we use static `Job` class methods to schedule units of work, wait for other jobs or events, and manage the job's lifecycle.

 Key Features:
 - Unique identification and configurable execution context.
-- Support for retries, timeouts, and backoff strategies.
+- Support for orchestration strategies.
 - Ability to wait for other jobs or external events before proceeding.
 - Integration with the `Pipe` system for event-driven orchestration.

 ### Pipe
 The [`Pipe`](src/lib/pipe.ts) class facilitates communication and data flow between jobs.
-It acts as a conduit, allowing jobs to pass data to each other in a decoupled manner.
+It acts as a conduit, allowing jobs to pass data to each other in a decoupled type-safe manner.
 Pipes can be used to trigger jobs based on the completion of other jobs, enabling complex workflows and dependencies to be managed with ease.

 Key Features:
 - Decouples job execution and data dependencies.
 - Enables event-driven job orchestration.
 - Supports type-safe data passing between jobs.
-- Integrates seamlessly with the `Queue` and `Job` classes for streamlined workflow management.

 ## Example Usage